GeremiaPompei/sed_analysis_statistics_collection/static/assets/assets/privacyPolicyEng.md

 - Noise Sensitivity: This information is collected exclusively for statistical research purposes.
 It will not be used in any other way.
 - Hearing Aids: Information about the use of hearing aids is collected for statistical purposes.
 It will not be shared or used for other purposes.
 - Hearing Difficulties: These data are collected for statistical purposes.
 They will not be used for purposes other than those stated.
+- Acoustically competent technician: These data are collected for statistical purposes.
+They will not be used for purposes other than those stated.

 **Data Protection**